aws/aws-advanced-odbc-wrapper/docs/getting-started.md

 Before using the AWS Advanced ODBC Wrapper, you must install:

 - The AWS Advanced ODBC Wrapper
-- UnixODBC if using the pre-compiled artifacts on Mac or Linux
+- UnixODBC and ICU4C if using the pre-compiled artifacts on Mac (via Homebrew) or Linux (via APT)
 - and an underlying ODBC Driver of your choice
     - To use the wrapper with Aurora with PostgreSQL compatibility, install the [psqlodbc PostgreSQL ODBC Driver](https://github.com/postgresql-interfaces/psqlodbc).